Dana Hill: 1964–1981: Early life and career

-Despite her father's strong discouragement, Hill's initial work was in commercials (her first job was a 1973 commercial for the YMCA, spinning a basketball on her finger with Boston Celtics center Dave Cowens).
-To avoid the appearance of nepotism, she used her mother's maiden name and devoted herself to acting as a career.
-She appeared in guest roles on such programs as Family before landing a major role on the 1981–1982 CBS series The Two of Us as Gabrielle "Gabby" Gallagher.
+1981–1987: Breakthrough roles

+Hill landed a major role in The Two of Us (1981–1982) as Gabrielle "Gabby" Gallagher.
 While filming this series, the 17-year-old Hill would sometimes be pulled over by the police while driving to the studio because she looked too young to drive.
 Her breakthrough role was in the 1981 television film Fallen Angel.
 The 17-year-old Hill played 12-year-old molestation victim Jennifer Phillips, a role that earned her a Young Artist Award for Best Young Actress in a Television Special.

-From 1981 to 1982, Hill played the regular role of Gabby Gallagher in the sitcom The Two of Us.
 In 1982, Hill played Sherry Dunlap in Shoot the Moon.
 The same year, she played Frankie Addams, the lead character in the made-for-TV adaptation of The Member of the Wedding, co-starring with Pearl Bailey.
 She starred with Rip Torn and Mary Steenburgen in the 1983 film Cross Creek, a semi-biographical story about Marjorie Kinnan Rawlings, author of The Yearling.

 In 1982 and 1983, Hill made two guest appearances in the TV series The Fall Guy.
 In season 1, episode 18 "Child's Play", she played a young girl called Libby.
 In season 2, episode 20 "P.S.
 I Love You" she had the role of 21-year-old stuntwoman Cassie Farraday.
 In 1983, she made a guest appearance on Magnum, P.I. in the episode "Basket Case".
 She played Willie, a 13-year-old foster child who joined Magnum's youth basketball team.

 At age 19, she starred in a 1984 CBS Schoolbreak Special titled Welcome Home, Jellybean, playing Geraldine "Jellybean" Oxley, a 12-year-old developmentally disabled girl whose parents take her out of an institution so she can experience a normal home life.
 The same year, she appeared in Shelley Duvall's 1980s children's TV series Faerie Tale Theatre, playing the princess in an episode titled "The Boy Who Left Home to Find Out About the Shivers".
 In 1986, she had another role in the TV series The Fall Guy.
 She appeared in the episode "Tag Team".